-Wear sensible footwear when visiting the various sites.
-High heels and open toe shoes are not advisable.
-The floors of most sites are either sand or rough-cut, uneven stone.
+Wear sensible footwear when visiting various sites.
+High heels and open-toe shoes are not advisable.
+The floors of most sites are either sand or rough-cut, with uneven stone.
 Inside many tombs, wooden floorboards have been installed, but thin heels could get caught in the gaps between the floorboards.

 Many monuments have signs that say " No Flash Photography", please obey these signs (you can be ejected from the site if you ignore the sign!).
 The very bright flash can cause serious damage to some of the ancient paintwork!